Another IRS 1099-K Threshold Rule Change to Know for Tax Season

 Although the tax agency was attempting to implement the thresholds in stages, the back-and-forth made tax filing stressful and unclear for many sellers and some payment platforms.

-As of July 4, 2025, the Trump/GOP tax and spending bill, referred to by some as the “big beautiful bill” (BBB), became law.
+As of July 4, 2025, the Trump/GOP tax and spending bill, often referred to by Trump as the “big beautiful bill” (BBB), became law.
 The megabill brings several tax changes.

 So, for payments you receive for 2025 (sent to you in early 2026), you should only receive a Form 1099-K if: